 Any student who is eligible to participate in GSAS Convocation may apply for selection as the student speaker at the ceremony.
 To be considered, you must submit a draft of your proposed speech to firstname.lastname@example.org by April 15.
 Please indicate whether you are an M.A. or a Ph.D. candidate.
 The text should be no more than 1,250 words, and should reflect on your experience as a student and your perspective on the future.

-Columbia faculty will receive an invitation to attend GSAS Convocation.
-However, students are also encouraged to send a personal note to their faculty mentors inviting them to the ceremony.
+Students are encouraged to send a personal note to their faculty mentors inviting them to GSAS Convocation.
 See this reference sheet for important information to include in your note.

 Following the graduation ceremonies, diplomas for May graduates will be mailed to the address on file in the "Diploma Address" section of the "Addresses: View and Update" page in SSOL.
 It will take several weeks to complete the mailing of all diplomas; consequently, please provide an address that will be valid for the duration of the summer.
 If no address is on file, your diploma will not be mailed out.